 The percentage of the inflammatory cells in the surface epithelium ranged 15-50% with a mean of 23%, 22%, and 28% in the rectosigmoid, splenic flexure and hepatic flexure, respectively.
-The intraepithelial inflammatory cells were lymphocytes only (Table and Figure ).
+The intraepithelial inflammatory cells were lymphocytes only (Table 3 and Figure 1C).

 In all 30 colonic biopsies obtained from the 10 healthy controls, the colonic mucosa was nearly normal with no visible bacilli by H&E and Giemsa staining.